IzzieNielsen/AI-Detector/README.md

 * Create ensemble model
 * Gradio front end
 * Data augmentation to improve performance with out of domain data
+* Text chunking to include the entirety of longer essays
+* Counterfactual explanations for explainability

 ## Model Diagram